knpuniversity/symfony4/sfcasts/uploads/absolute-asset-paths.md

 # Absolute Asset Paths

-One of the things I'm noticing is that this word `uploads` - the directory where uploads are being stored - is starting to show up in a few places.
-We have it here in our `liip_imagine` config file, the `oneup_flysystem.yaml` file and in `UploaderHelper` - it's used inside `getPublicPath()`.
+One of the things I've noticed is that this word `uploads` - the directory where uploads are being stored - is starting to show up in a few places.
+We have it here in our `liip_imagine` config file, the `oneup_flysystem.yaml` file and in `UploaderHelper`: it's used in `getPublicPath()`.

 ## Centralizing the uploads/ Path

-It's not a *huge* problem, but repitition is a bummer and this will cause some issues when moving to S3 later - we'll need to hunt down all of these paths and change them to point to the S3 domain.
+It's not a *huge* problem, but repetition is a bummer and this will cause some issues when moving to S3: we'll need to hunt down all of these paths and change them to point to the S3 domain.

 Let's tighten this up.
 In `services.yaml`, create two new parameters: The first will be `uploads_dir_name` set to `uploads` - this is the name of the directory